lc-soft/lcpkg/README.md

     lcpkg install github.com/yourusername/yourlib

 The `yourlib_all.lcpkg.zip` file is usually large, We recommend you upload files other than it, so that users don't have to wait too long for downloading.

+## Roadmap

+- Create deb package
+- Create nuget package
+- Create rpm package

+## FAQ

+- **Vcpkg is awesome, why should I use LCPkg instead of Vcpkg?**

+    In the current version, LCPkg doesn't have any appealing features, For the author, its main use is help other developers to download and install the binary packages of [LCUI](https://github.com/lc-soft/lLCUI) and [LC Design](https://github.com/lc-ui/lc-design).
+But if you happen to meet the following conditions, you can try LCPkg.
+    - Have a C/C++ library project that you need to publish to other developers.
+    - The build tool used in the project is not CMake, and you don't want to learn CMake.
+    - Some tools written in JavaScript are used in your project, and the Node.js has already been installed.

 ## Contribute